-- Contract Standing Orders ("CSOs") form part of the Constitution of the London Borough of Camden ("the Council") and govern contracts as described below in CSO A3 (Scope of Contract Standing Orders).
-The Council is required by section 135 of the Local Government Act 1972 to maintain these orders as part of our Constitution. - 2.
-The Council is legally obliged to have standing orders.
+- Contract Standing Orders ("CSOs") form part of the Constitution of the London Borough of Camden ("the Council") and govern contracts as described below in CSO A2 A3 (Scope of Contract Standing Orders).
+The Council is required by section 135 of the Local Government Act 1972 to maintain these orders as part of our Constitution. - The Council is legally obliged to have standing orders.
 CSOs must include provision for securing competition in the award of contracts and for regulating the manner in which tenders are invited. - 3.
-These CSOs must be complied with together with the Council's Financial Standing Orders, the Council's Procurement Guides, UK Procurement Legislation, instructions from central government (including National Procurement Policy Statements and Procurement Policy Notes) and any updated procurement policies, templates or guidance issued by Procurement which reflect best practice and/or changes in law affecting these Orders, shall be considered part of these rules to be followed. - 4.
-It is suggested CSOs are reviewed every two years or if the law is changed in a way that affects these Orders and/or there is amended guidance from a procurement policy note issued by the Cabinet Office. - 5.
-It may be a disciplinary offence for officers not to comply with these CSOs.
-Staff have a duty to report breaches to an appropriate senior manager at Chief Officer level, the Borough Solicitor and the Head of Internal Audit and Risk. - 6.
-A decision taken by the Council may either be a non-key executive or a key decision.
-Key decisions must be included on the forward plan for procurement activities and published.
-Non-key executive decisions do not require inclusion on the forward plan, however the decision and report must be published in line with
+These CSOs must be complied with \$4\tau\$ together with the Council's Financial Standing Orders.-, the Council's Procurement Guides \$2\tau\$, UK Procurement Legislation \$3\tau\$, instructions from central government (including National Procurement Policy Statements and Procurement Policy Notes) and any updated procurement policies, templates or guidance issued by Procurement which reflect best practice and/or changes in law affecting these Orders, shall be considered part of these rules to be followed. - 3.4.
+It is suggested CSOs are reviewed every two years or if the law is changed in a way that affects these Orders and/or where there is a change in procurement legislation or amended guidance from a procurement policy note issued by the Cabinet Office. - 4.5.
+It may be a disciplinary offence for officers not to follow the comply with these CSOs.
+Staff have a duty to report breaches to an appropriate senior manager at Chief Officer5 level, the Borough Solicitor and the Head of Internal Audit and Risk.